AdiAnc/React-Mid-Project/README.md

  - When Clicking on the ID label, the user region will be colored in orange and the user’s posts and todos are presented a

+**Case 6 : Add new ToDo**
+When Press on “Add” above the “ToDo” list, the list will be replaced with a place for adding a new Todo.
+A press on “cancel” will bring back the “ToDO”